mariadb-developers/todo-app-nodejs/README.md

     </kbd>
 </p>

+This application is made of two parts:

+* Client
+    - web UI that communicates with REST endpoints available through an API app (see below).
+    - is a React.js project located in the [client](src/client) folder.
+* API
+    - uses the [MariaDB Node.js Connector](https://github.com/mariadb-corporation/mariadb-connector-nodejs) to connect to MariaDB.
+    - is a Node.js project located int the [api](src/api) folder.

 This README will walk you through the steps for getting the TODO web application up and running using MariaDB.

 # Table of Contents